syncfusion-content/wpf-docs/wpf/TabControl/ContextMenu.md

 ## Built-in context menu of tab list

 You can show the context menu of tab list by setting the [TabControlExt.ShowTabListContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~ShowTabListContextMenu.html) property to `true` in TabControl.
 The header of all tabitem's are shown as a menu item in the context menu of the tab list.
+The default value is `true`.

+You can also switch the tabitem by selecting an item from the tab list context menu.

 {% tabs %}